TheMarksniper/swarm_workbench/README.md

 # swarm_workbench
+This project is focused on Decentralised Swarm Operation, from simulation, navigation to production.

-workbench for decentralised swarm navigation and mobility this multi robot work is using robot from Linorobot 2 project -> https://github.com/linorobot/linorobot2
+This project schould be workbench for decentralised swarm navigation and mobility this multi robot work is using robot from Linorobot 2 project -> https://github.com/linorobot/linorobot2

 colcon build --merge-install --packages-select swarm_gazebo --cmake-args -Wno-dev
 #for colcon build error around cmake with Gazebo files